MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 ```

 ### -Description
-A new description for the Team.
+A new description for the team.

 ```yaml
 Type: String